Are you looking for things to do in Fira, Santorini? Here are the ten best ones and many other tips 😉

 Located in the heart of Fira, close to the bus terminal, the Museum of Prehistoric Thera reveals treasures and the evolution of the old civilization of the Cycladic Islands.

-The two-story building houses some extraordinary pieces from the excavations at Akrotiris, Potamos and other parts of the island, and the collection includes pottery from the Neolithic to the Middle Cycladic period, marble figurines, metal artefacts, etc.
+The two-story building houses some extraordinary pieces from the excavations at Akrotiri, Potamos and other parts of the island, and the collection includes pottery from the Neolithic to the Middle Cycladic period, marble figurines, metal artefacts, etc.

 The museum is very small, yet interesting.
 It’s a good option for a cloudy day and the visit won’t take more than one hour.